dijiagberien/dijiagberien/README.md

-- 👋 Hi, I'm Diji Agberien :smiley: and I'd like to think of myself as an analytics and software enthusiast.
+- 👋 Hi, I'm Diji :smiley:.
--  :seedling: My goal is to become a "Data Unicorn" i.e., being well-versed in Data Engineering, Data Science, and Data Analytics.
+- I like to challenge myself.
-- :computer: I currently work as a Data Analyst at PayByPhone, Vancouver, BC.
+- I like to provide solutions.
-- :fish: I also do some analytics work for the Fish Ecology and Conservation Physiology Lab, Carleton University, Ottawa, ON.
+- I like learning.
-- :mailbox: Can reach me on LinkedIn at www.linkedin.com/in/diji-agberien
+- I like implementing.